What are the schools in San Salvador like?

 - What should I pack when moving to San Salvador?

-- Will I save money living in San Salvador?
+- Will I be able to find a job in San Salvador?

 - What are healthcare services like in San Salvador?